 Thanks for reading the stories about my time so far at Mio.
-Be sure to follow us on Twitter and connect with me on Linkedin for more anecdotes of my time with Slack, Webex, & Microsoft Teams customers.
+Be sure to follow us on Twitter for more anecdotes of my time with Slack, Webex, & Microsoft Teams customers.

 If you’d like to see Mio in action, for your specific combo of platform, click here to request a demo.